History of the Torque Converter

-Automotive transmissions were all manually operated when initially introduced.
-If the engine was directly connected to the gearbox and the rest of the driveline, the vehicle would stall any time that the vehicle came to a stop.
-In order to come to a stop and keep the engine running, a clutch is used to separate the connection between the engine and the gearbox.
-This manual system was used from the invention of the automobile up until the 1930s.
 A German engineer by the name of Herman Fottinger devised and received a patent in 1905 on a fluid drive and torque converter, beginning the move towards an “automatic” transmission.
-Fottinger licensed his torque converter to a number of companies in the 1930s, including the Chrysler Corporation.
+Fottinger licensed his torque converter to a number of companies in the 1930’s, including the Chrysler Corporation.
 In 1939, General Motors became the first manufacturer to use a fluid drive in a mass-produced automobile when they introduced their Hydromatic transmission.

-A torque converter is essentially a fluid coupling system that takes the place of a clutch assembly in a manual transmission.
+A torque converter works as a fluid coupling system that takes the place of the clutch in a manual transmission.
 It allows the engine to turn independently from the transmission.
 When you are at a stop, the engine is turning slowly and the amount of torque going through the torque converter is low.
 As you step on the gas and the engine revs higher, the amount of torque transmitted to the torque converter increases and the vehicle begins to move.

-All these pieces work together to allow the torque converter unit to take the power of the engine and transmit it as needed to the transmission gear assembly.
-A torque converter works in 3 phases: stall, acceleration, and lock-up.
+A torque converter works when all of these pieces combine to allow the unit to take the power of the engine and transmit it as needed to the transmission gear assembly.
+The torque converter works in 3 phases: stall, acceleration, and lock-up.
 During “stall”, the engine is turning as is the impeller.
-However, the turbine is not moving and as a result the vehicle does not move.
+However, the turbine is not moving and as a result, the vehicle does not move.
 During the acceleration phase, the engine drives the impeller and increases the velocity of the transmission fluid, which in turn increases the speed of the turbine (and thus the rest of the vehicle).
-The final phase lock-up, usually occurs at speeds above 40 miles an hour and allows the engine and transmission to turn at the same speed, without any residual slipping or loss of efficiency.
+The final lock-up phase usually occurs at speeds above 40 miles an hour and allows the engine and transmission to turn at the same speed, without any residual slipping or loss of efficiency.

 Transmission Specifics: The 6L80 (and the similar 6L90) transmission from General Motors was introduced in 2005 and is still used today.
 A six-speed transmission designed for use in rear wheel drive vehicles, it has been used in Chevrolet and GMC pickups, the Cadillac Escalade and GMC Yukon Denali, and the high-performance Chevrolet Camaro and Corvettes.
 Over the years, the 6L80 has become well known for torque converter issues leading to transmission failure.
 A design flaw in early models leads to consistent wear between the torque converter cover and the lock up clutch.
 That creates high heat, shuddering, and eventual breakdown of the case itself which spreads metallic pieces throughout the transmission.